WARA Media and Language

 Collaborate with us

-We welcome any party that is willing and able to drive progress in AI for Media and Language.
-We interact with both established and emerging enterprises, as well as international initiatives such as Mila in Montreal and the British DPP.
+We welcome collaborations with organizations and individuals dedicated to advancing AI in Media and Language.
+Our network includes both established enterprises and international initiatives like Mila in Montreal and the British DPP.

-Follow us on LinkedIn to be the first to know about upcoming events and opportunities.
+Stay Connected: Follow us on LinkedIn to stay updated on upcoming events and opportunities.

 The Core Team